m-peko/craft-cpp/_posts/2020-06-13-expanding-on-standard-threads.md

 Check out the live demo on [wandbox](https://wandbox.org/permlink/fFjuQvVopVL9HiD4).

 As you might see, `std::jthread`'s constructor accepts a callable object to execute in the new thread.
-That callable object can (but does not have to) accept a `std::stop_token` for its first argument. `std::stop_token` is, at least by functionality, similar to our `stop_request_`/`stop_request_result_` couple from the previous examples.
+That callable object can (but does not have to) accept a `std::stop_token` as its first argument. `std::stop_token` is, at least by functionality, similar to our combination of `stop_request_` data member and `stop_token` parameter of `run` function.
 It provides the means to check if a stop request has been made and can be made.
 So, eventually our `is_stop_requested` function has now been replaced by `std::stop_token::stop_requested` function.

 Furthermore, if we want to send the stop signal from the parent thread, we can call `std::jthread::request_stop` function which is similar to our custom `Thread::stop` function.